You should apply for graduation as soon as you register for your final quarter classes. Please review the application deadlines here.

 There are both college and specific program requirements you must meet to earn a degree or certificate.
 The website and the college catalog detail the requirements you must meet to graduate.

-- Click HERE to access specific requirements for your program.
+- View the specific requirements for your degree.

 - Earn a minimum cumulative grade point average (GPA) of 2.00 in all coursework taken at Bellevue College.

-- Earn a minimum cumulative GPA in all courses applied to the degree/certificate, including credits transferred from other colleges.
+- Earn a minimum cumulative GPA of 2.00 in all courses applied to the degree/certificate, including credits transferred from other colleges.

 Use this link to access the Degree Audit online tool.
 Degree Audit allows you to see how your classes apply to your degree requirements, and how many classes you have left to take.
 Students should use this tool with caution, as it provides an unofficial review.
 We also encourage you to meet with an academic advisor to go over your Degree Audit results and to plan for the classes you have left to take.
 Degree Audit is a secure system, which you access using your Student ID and PIN.

-- Designation for Associate Degrees and Certificates of Achievement
+Honors for Associate Degrees and Certificates of Achievement:

 - Distinction: Cumulative GPA between 3.50 and 3.74